 Documents Required For Car Insurance Transfer

-Can car insurance be transferred to new owner?
+Can car insurance be transferred to the new owner?
 Of course, you can as long as all the documents are complete.
-This is the reason why you should buy a used car that has complete documents.
+This is why you should buy a used car with complete documents.

 Here are some documents that need to be prepared in the insurance policy transfer process: